Michael Jordan Personally Texted Nike Asking for Virgil Abloh’s Off-White x Air Jordan Shoes

 It has to be a tough task to impress the one and only Michael Jordan, but it sounds like Off-White designer Virgil Abloh did just that with his new Nike collaboration.

-Ahead of the Off-White x Nike “The Ten” collection’s prerelease in September, Abloh and Kanye West associate Tremaine Emory spoke with Showstudio to explain why the collaboration is more than meets the eye.
+Ahead of the Off-White x Nike “The Ten” collection’s prerelease in September, Abloh and Kanye West associate, Tremaine Emory, spoke with Showstudio to explain why the collaboration is more than meets the eye.

 “There’s three important things,” Emory, who is the co-founder of creative agency No Vacancy Inn, said of the collection.
 “There’s the personal aspect.
 How [Abloh] seeded them out and wrote on them for everyone.
 Then, there’s the design aspect.
 You know, how they’re made to kind of be worn in, and all the other aspects; the laces, the writing on the side, the no Nike check, the ’85’ right here … Everything about it.
 But then, there’s also Virgil’s journey as a graduate from the Kanye West university.”